toolleeo/cli-apps/README.md

 File format converters.

 * [BaFi](https://mmalcek.github.io/bafi/) - Universal JSON, BSON, YAML, CSV, XML translator to ANY format using templates.
-* [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Microsoft Word to plain text
+* [catdoc](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Microsoft Word to plain text, output is sent to the standard output.
 * [mdBook](https://github.com/rust-lang/mdBook) - Create book from markdown files.
 * [NestedTextTo](https://github.com/AndydeCleyre/nestedtextto) - CLI to convert between NestedText and JSON, YAML, or TOML.
 * [Pandoc](http://pandoc.org/) - Universal document file converter; handles input output from/to a number of formats: HTML, PDF, LaTeX, docx, odt, AsciiDoc, Markdown, Textile, just to mention a few; the quality of conversion strongly depends on the combination of input/output formats.
 * [simtex](https://github.com/simtex-dev/engine) - simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple .json file.
 * [Vertopal-CLI](https://github.com/vertopal/vertopal-cli) - Vertopal-CLI is a small, yet powerful utility for converting digital files to a variety of file formats using Vertopal public API.
-* [xls2csv](http://www.wagner.pp.ru/~vitus/software/catdoc/) - Command line converter from Excel to CSV file format.

 ## <a name="data-management"></a>Data management